jpduarteeecs/hardwaremakers/labs_sp17/introduction/intro.md

 ### Python libraries
 For some labs, we will need to use [serial communication](https://www.youtube.com/watch?v=JJZOTtwpAjA) to connect computers with hardware.
 In order to do this with Python, please install [pyserial](http://pyserial.readthedocs.io/en/latest/pyserial.html).

-Another library that we will need is [pydub](https://github.com/jiaaro/pydub).
+(**Mac Users may have issues, we are working on this**) Another library that we will need is [pydub](https://github.com/jiaaro/pydub).
 Using this library we can play different sound formats in python and make some fun and simple [projects](https://www.youtube.com/watch?v=dPkmSmyyr30) with it.
 Please be aware that pydub has some dependences, you will need [ffmpeg](http://www.ffmpeg.org/) or libav.
 In addition, you may need to install [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/).

 To test pyserial, upload the code [serialexample.io](https://github.com/jpduarteeecs/hardwaremakers/blob/master/python-board/serialexample/serialexample.ino) to your RedBear Duo, and then run the python code [serialexamplepython.py](https://github.com/jpduarteeecs/hardwaremakers/blob/master/python-board/serialexamplepython.py) from your atom editor.
+Remember to update the serial port address, it is the same as the one used in the Arduino IDE.

 To test the sound, run the python code [soundexample](https://github.com/jpduarteeecs/hardwaremakers/blob/master/python-board/sound/soundexample.py), make sure to change the path to your own computer path.